 Rate limiting in WebSockets can be implemented in various ways, such as:

-- Connection rate limiting — This involves limiting the rate at which the client can establish WebSocket connections with the server.
+- Connection rate limiting — This involves limiting the rate at which the client can establish secure WebSocket connections with the server.
 This can be done by setting a maximum number of connections per client, per IP address, or per user account.

 - Message rate limiting — This involves limiting the rate at which you can send messages or receive them over a WebSocket connection.
 This can be done by setting a maximum message size or by limiting the number of messages that can be sent or received per second, per minute, or per hour.